 Simply Lids (the "Company") was incorporated on August 27, 2013.
 On May 30, 2014 the Company entered into a share exchange agreement with Coastal Integrated Services, a publicly traded company, incorporated in Wyoming.
 For accounting purposes the share exchange agreement is being treated as a reverse merger.
+Hence, the accounting information that is presented is that of the surviving entity, which is Simply Lids.
 The Company has developed a patent pending leak resistant, re-closable lid designed to provide the ultimate drinking experience.